Top 10 Places to Visit in Varanasi, India – Discover Spiritual Journey!

 Image – Source

 Manikarnika Ghat is Varanasi’s most famous cremation ghat and holds a deep spiritual significance in Hindu culture.
 It is believed that cremation at this ghat grants moksha, liberating the soul from the cycle of rebirth.
-The ghat is where life and death coexist, with pyres burning day and night.
-While the atmosphere may seem sad, Manikarnika Ghat profoundly understands Hindu beliefs about death and the afterlife.
-According to legend, Lord Vishnu dug a well here, and the earrings (Manikarnika) of Goddess Parvati fell into it, giving the ghat its name.

 Timings: Open 24 hours